 We’re just going to get straight to the point.
 Don’t adopt a Husky cross Staffy unless you have plenty of time every single day - without fail - for exercise.
-Coming from two energetic and active breeds, this mix will certainly keep you in good shape!
+Coming from two energetic and active breeds, this mix breed will certainly keep you in good shape!
 They’ve got tons of energy to burn.
 This is great until they’ve got no way to burn it off and they become destructive, depressed and disobedient.

 You’ll need to provide two, or ideally multiple, good walks every day.
 They’ll also need a garden to run around in - they absolutely will not suit apartment style living.
 A good way to tire them out even further is investing in a doggy backpack or other weight made for dog walking.
 Huskies love pulling things and enjoy feeling like they’re doing a job, so this mix breed is likely to enjoy it too.

 You can be creative in the exercises, too - if you enjoy cycling, can you find a quiet cycle path where your pooch can run alongside you?
 This is good when you don’t have as much time for a long walk.
 Remember that mental stimulation is important too!
 Consider implementing dog games and scatter feeding into your Husky cross Staffy’s routine to keep them happy, fulfilled and healthy.